 List of Places without Residential Building Codes in the USA

 Important: I did not call every single county on this list.
-Also, laws are constantly being updated, so some of the counties may have enacted building codes since the time of writing.
+Also, laws are constantly being updated, so some counties may have enacted building codes since the time of writing.
 There may be some inaccuracies!

 Please let us know in the comments if you find an inaccuracy.
-Also, let us know of any counties without building codes that didn’t make this list.
+Also, let us know of counties without building codes that didn’t make this list.
 It will be updated regularly!

-Alabama actually does have statewide building codes.
+Alabama does have statewide building codes.
 However, they only apply to residential construction and certain types of commercial construction.

 Also read: Alabama Off-Grid Laws